 On March 6, 2013, we purchased the surface lease at the Round Top Project, known as the West Lease, from the Foundation for \$500,000 cash and 1,063,830 shares of our common stock.
 We also agreed to support the Foundation through an annual payment of \$45,000 for ten years to support conservation efforts within the Rio Grande Basin and in particular engaging in stewardship of Lake Amistad, a large and well-known fishing lake near Del Rio, Texas.
 The West Lease comprises approximately 54,990 acres and is fully paid until 2028, thereby having a lease value of approximately \$1,364,852.
 Most importantly, purchase of the surface lease gave us unrestricted surface access for the potential development and mining of our Round Top Project.
-As of the date of this filing, we have not paid the third installment of our surface lease in the amount of \$45,000 to the Southwest Wildlife Foundation.
-As a result the full amount of the note payable has been classified as currently due.
+As of August 31, 2016 the fourth annual payment of \$45,000 was not paid on June 2016, however the Company has received a waiver until May 31, 2017 for payment.